 No food hall tenants have been announced, but Burgess told The Atlanta Journal-Constitution that IST is working with Atlanta-based Terra Alma Real Estate Group on leasing the stalls starting in April.

-Of the 11 stalls, three are not vented, which would lend themselves to stalls that serve foods like ice cream, cookies or sushi.
+Of the 11 stalls, three are not vented, which would lend themselves to concepts that serve foods like ice cream, cookies or sushi.
 One stall is pegged for a coffee shop.

 Though Burgess said the lineup will include staples like burgers, pizza and tacos, he’s also hoping to bring in other “culturally diverse” cuisines and under-the-radar concepts.